 Plugins are easily installed as a .zip file but a correctly formatted XML file must be included.
 The object-oriented way of writing plugins involves writing a subclass of CMSPlugin.

 The object-oriented way of writing plugins involves writing a subclass of CMSPlugin.
 The CMSPlugin is a base class that implements the basic properties of plugins.
-In the methods, the following properties are available:
+Following properties are available:

-Joomla 4 implements the SubscriberInterface which is the major change from Joomla 1.5-3.x.
+Joomla 4 implements the SubscriberInterface.
 Instead of the function name automatically being detected and being the same as the event name, this allows you to have custom function names.
 This allows to tell what plugins are implementing what functions and as parsing public methods in PHP code is slow gives a significant performance boost.

 defined( '_JEXEC' ) or die;